 Many of our customers ask us why we don’t carry bagged tea.
 It’s easy and convenient, and they consider themselves to be too busy to make loose tea a part of their lives.
 The short answer is that it’s because we care about our customers, and the quality of our tea.

-These bags are both incredibly environmentally unfriendly, and unhealthy.
-Their pyramid shape is less efficient, and therefore uses more paper, when they are made of paper.
+These bags are both incredibly environmentally unfriendly, and unhealthy. (see this blog post about micro plastics in your tea cup.)
+Their pyramid shape is less efficient, and therefore uses more paper, when they are made of paper which is mostly not the case.
 However, pyramid bags tend to actually be made of a “silken mesh”, which feels very nice, and sounds very luxurious, until you realize that they’re made of plastic nylon.
-While paper bags are somewhat more bad for the environment, because they waste paper, which takes a negligible amount of time to biodegrade, nylon takes 30-40 years.
+While paper tea bags are somewhat more bad for the environment, because they waste paper, which takes a negligible amount of time to biodegrade, nylon and plastic takes 30-40 years.
 To put that in perspective, plastic shopping bags, which have become the subject of many an environmental crusade, take 10-20 years.
-Regular tea bag drinkers themselves should not feel particularly superior, either, as most paper tea bags are also sealed with a strip of plastic.
-If you try to compost your tea bags, you may find these strips of plastic, not broken down, in the soil.
+Regular paper tea bag drinkers themselves should not feel particularly superior, either, as most paper tea bags are also sealed with a strip of plastic and the paper is usually bleached as well.
+If you try to compost your paper tea bags, you may find these strips of plastic, not broken down, in the soil.

 Check out our environmentally-sound Brew bags for your premium loose leaf teas on-the-go.
 Click here to learn how.

-While the nylon is food safe, many tea drinkers, upon learning that these luxurious bags are made of plastic, become wary about letting them sit in boiling water which they then drink.
+While the nylon is food safe, many tea drinkers, upon learning that these luxurious bags are made of plastic, become wary about letting them sit in boiling water which they then drink and not to mention the millions of micro plastics ingested.
 If you’d like a safe and more sustainable alternative, we offer a variety of stainless steel infusers, which are designed to be used for the rest of your life.
 I’ve personally used mine every day for the last four years, and it still works as well as the day that I got it.

 If you’re looking to switch away from bagged teas, we recommend Blue Sapphire, a Kenyan black tea, which should taste like what you’re used to and familiar with, but oddly better.